tulsawebdevs/website/CONTRIBUTING.md

 - **Build and Upload**: The site is built using Astro, and the output is prepared for deployment.

 - **Deployment**: The built site is deployed to GitHub Pages.
+It will be deployed when commits are tagged for relase with semver.

 **Contributors should target their feature branches towards the dev branch for any site updates or changes.
 This branch is our staging area for the website.**

 ### Frontend CI Workflow

-**Trigger**: This workflow is activated on push or pull request events for the dev and prod branches.
+**Trigger**: This workflow is activated on push or pull request events for the prod branch.
 It supports manual triggers as well.

 **Purpose**: To ensure that frontend changes (e.g., style updates, JavaScript modifications) do not break the build.
 It helps maintain the integrity of our codebase.